-- The use of the selected plant growth promoting rhizobacteria Bacillus isolates and the fungal antagonism Trichoderma spp. are antagonistic to both fungi and nematodes. - They could be developed into a valuable crop management programme to reduce the deleterious impact of soil-borne pathogenic fungi and plant parasitic nematodes on plant growth.
+• the use of the selected plant growth promoting rhizobacteria Bacillus isolates and the fungal antagonism Trichoderma spp. are antagonistic to both fungi and nematodes; and they could be developed into a valuable crop management programme to reduce the deleterious impact of soil-borne pathogenic fungi and plant-parasitic nematodes on plant growth.

-Successful use of microbial antagonists will depend upon first obtaining a thorough understanding of their ecological behaviour, followed by studies of their physiology and genetics.
+Successful use of microbial antagonists will depend first upon obtaining a thorough understanding of their ecological behaviour, followed by studies of their physiology and genetics.

-Future research studies should concentrate on the metabolites the microbes produce and what happens when they are inoculated in combination, since individual inoculation of these microbes gave less control of plant diseases.
+Future research studies should concentrate on the metabolites the microbes produce and what happen when they are inoculated in combination, since individual inoculation of these microbes gave less control of plant diseases.